alkem-io/alkemio/QA/README.md

 # CherryTwist - Quality Assurance

-This document provides overview of "Cherrytwist" quality assurance and testing activities.
-Some of them are in progress and some are to be started.
+This document provides an overview of the quality assurance and testing activities that are carried out on the Cherrytwist platform.

 # Process